beenycool/beenycool.github.io/deploy.md

 - Health check: `https://beenycool-github-io.onrender.com/api/health`
 - Authentication: `https://beenycool-github-io.onrender.com/api/auth/login`

+## 6. Fixed Route.delete() Error

+The previous deployment had an error: `Route.delete() requires a callback function but got a [object Undefined]`.
+This was caused by a non-existent controller function referenced in the API routes.
+The fix was to remove the `router.delete('/guilds/:id')` route since the controller function didn't exist.

-## 6. Optional: Add OpenAI API Key
+## 7. Optional: Add OpenAI API Key

 If you need OpenAI capabilities, add the `OPENAI_API_KEY` environment variable in your Render.com settings.